Skip to Content

 The Case for Convergence

 The perceived distinction between bus-branch and node-breaker has led to unnecessary complexity in power system modeling, often creating confusion for engineers transitioning between these philosophies.
-GridCal’s implementation debunks this divide by showing that ConnectivityNodes and TopologicalNodes are interchangeable with proper processing.
-Switches, commonly associated with node-breaker models, can also be seamlessly incorporated into bus-branch models.
-This unified perspective highlights that the two styles are not fundamentally different but rather represent varying levels of detail in describing the same underlying network.
+During GridCal’s implementation we realized that this famous divide was artificial, by showing that ConnectivityNodes and TopologicalNodes are interchangeable with proper processing.

 How GridCal Simplifies the Process